 The 2-stage estimation method results in greater post-progression survival in patients treated with standard care than those treated with mogamulizumab.
 There is no evidence to support such a conclusion and this is clinically implausible.
 It also contrasts with the result from MAVORIC trial, that shows substantially longer time on subsequent treatment after mogamulizumab than with the comparator (7.7 months vs. 3.24 months respectively), and the clinical expert opinion submitted by Kyowa Kirin.
 However, while this situation has been drawn to the attention of the Committee there is no evidence that it has recognised the issue or taken it into account when concluding that the 2-stage estimation method provides an appropriate basis for decision-making in this appraisal.

-However despite the lack of evidence supporting use of the 2-stage estimation method and the fact that it conflicts with external evidence and produces results that are counter-intuitive, the Committee gave equal weight to the two crossover adjustment methods, concluding “the results from the 2-stage estimation and IPCW methods represented the upper and lower range of plausible overall survival in the standard care arm” .
+However, despite the lack of evidence supporting use of the 2-stage estimation method and the fact that it conflicts with external evidence and produces results that are counter-intuitive, the Committee gave equal weight to the two crossover adjustment methods, concluding “the results from the 2-stage estimation and IPCW methods represented the upper and lower range of plausible overall survival in the standard care arm” .
 In circumstances where the IPCW method produces results supported by extensive external evidence, whereas the 2-stage estimation does not, the results of the latter cannot be considered plausible and the Committee’s conclusion is unreasonable.

 The Committee’s conclusions regarding the disease-modifying effects of mogamulizumab disregard expert evidence and misinterpret the evidence of one patient expert and are therefore unreasonable